reduxigen/Reduxigen/readme.md

 ---

 \* More accurately, Reduxigen functions create a new state with appropriately updated values.

-If you'd like to follow a step-by-step tutorial on getting started with Reduxigen, you can read this blog article: [Super Simple React/Redux Apps with Reduxigen: Step by Step](https://itnext.io/super-simple-react-redux-apps-with-reduxigen-step-by-step-16ef9b884dd3)

 To see an example of Reduxigen in action, you can view this [example repository](https://github.com/reduxigen/contact-manager)